-Follow the contracting requirements outlined in Section III, as applicable.
+Follow the contracting requirements and Build America, Buy America Provision outlined in Section III, as applicable.
 Use the Reimbursement Log to record any materials or supplies you purchased as part of the project.
 Submit supporting documentation with the log, which includes copies of invoices, copies of receipts, and copies of proof of payment (such as the front and back of the cancelled checks from the bank).
 Ensure all copies of invoices and receipts are legible.
-Invoices should include the project number assigned to your project, as indicated on your project agreement.
+Invoices should include the project number assigned to your project, as indicated on your Financial Assistance Agreement.
 Ensure that any checks written to pay invoices and receipts are from the project sponsor's bank account.

-The value of donated supplies, materials and equipment that are permanently acquired should be reasonable and not exceed the current market prices at the time they are purchased for the project.
+The value of donated supplies, materials and equipment that are permanently acquired should meet the Build America, Buy America Provision, be reasonable and not exceed the current market prices at the time they are purchased for the project.
 For donated funds, materials or supplies, include a letter from the donor indicating what was donated and the amount or value of the donation.
+Collect the Material of Origin form for the materials to make sure it complains with the Build America, Buy America Provision.
 Use the Reimbursement Log to record donated contributions of supplies and materials, and provide the fair market value by listing the comparable prices from other vendors or list the amount paid by the donor.
 If possible, request the donor to provide you a copy of any invoice or receipt for purchased materials or supplies, which should be included with your Reimbursement Log.
-Cash donations must be documented by a copy of the check from the donor made payable to the project sponsor, and a copy of the project sponsor's bank account statement showing the deposit.
 If your project includes the value of a land donation, the steps you followed in Section II will have provided you with an appraisal valuation, a copy of which you will have already submitted to GMS.
 Document the appraised value of the real property on the Reimbursement Log.